raspberrypilearning/c3-wolfram-day-night/en/step_4.md

  ```
  --- /task ---

 Can you see how we put NightHemisphere and the Polygon into a list using `{}`?
-Putting different features into lists makes Wolfram treat them as one entity, which means that the GeoGraphics function can implement lots of things at the same time.
+Putting different features into lists makes Wolfram treat them as one entity, which means that the GeoGraphics function can do lots of things at the same time.

 --- collapse ---